luiscortesjimenez/luiscortesjimenez/README.md

 ### Luis Cortes Jimenez

 Junior Computer Science student at Sonoma State University.
-Interested in Computer Vision for ecological conservation — specifically using high-resolution satellite imagery to identify and protect endangered plant species.
+Interested in Computer Vision for ecological conservation — specifically using high-resolution satellite imagery to identify and protect endangered species.

 ---